Movie - Gulaal (Hindi)

 On the surface level, Gulaal is the story of an innocent graduate who comes to study law in a university in Rajpur, Rajasthan and how his life gets affected by politics and betrayal.
 It is also about a descendant of a royal family trying to start a secret movement to get a separate country for the Rajputs and get their lost respect and glory back.
 The film is an outburst against the so-called democratic policies, so much so that, even brands of alcohol are named as Constitution and Republic.
 There are many more sub-plots to this amazingly well-written movie and none of them are out of sync with the actual narrative.
 They all add more value to the script.
 I'm not getting into the details of the story as it is best to get to know the story while watching the movie.

 As usual Anurag Kashyap films have, this film also has its share of absolutely shocking and daring scenes.
 The ragging sequence in the hostel, Kay Kay Menon's revolutionary speech, the mentalities of the characters, and many more scenes are things which no other Indian film director can even dare to portray on screen, like Anurag has done.
-As we saw in Anurag's earlier film, Dev.D, the characters are neither good or bad.
+As we saw in Anurag's earlier film, Dev.D, the characters are neither god or bad.
 They are all very real, unlike the characters we find in usual Hindi films.
 Each character is extremely well-defined.
 Which other director can have a protagonist who is an utter loser and still make a compelling movie?
 This is why I said that Anurag Kashyap is the future of Indian Cinema.
 He wrote Satya at the age of 22, and he has made 2 absolutely brilliant and unusual movies like Dev.
-D and Gulaal in the same year, not to forget the amazing Black Friday and the misinterpreted No Smoking, which he had made earlier.
+D and Gulaal now, not to forget the amazing Black Friday and the misinterpreted No Smoking, which he had made earlier.
 He has said that Gulaal is his most angriest film ever, and we can totally understand that while watching this movie.
-He said that he was inspired to make this movie after hearing some songs from the Guru Dutt classic Pyaasa and made this movie as a dedication to all the poets who had a vision of India.
+He said that he was inspired to make this movie after hearing some songs from Pyaasa and made this movie as a dedication to all the poets who had a vision of India.
 He uses the brilliant music and even more brilliant lyrics by Piyush Mishra innovatively in the narrative.
 At times, you cant help laughing out loud due to the sheer audacity and sarcasm in the lyrics.
 The climax of the movie, could have been better though.
 I expected a little more from Anurag.
 But it was good nevertheless.

 The performances in this movie are superlative.
 Kay Kay Menon is the best of them all, as Dukey Bana, the leader of the revolutionary movement, who is both strong and weak at the same time.
 He steals the show right from the opening scene of the movie.
 Abhimanyu Singh, as Ransa, impresses in a very short role.
 He creates a huge impact in the very little screen time he has with his amazing screen presence.
 Raj Singh Chaudhary who plays Dilip Kumar Singh, the protagonist, plays the coward/loser effectively.
 He is also the story writer of the movie.
 Ayesha Mohan plays the manipulative Kavita and does a good job.
 Deepak Dobriyal is such a fine actor and you can see his brilliance even in a small scene where he nods to some questions by another actor in a paan shop.
 Aditya Shrivasatav plays the brooding and intense Karan very well.
 Piyush Mishra also comes up with an excellent performance as the eccentric Prithvi Bana.
 His songs and dialogues are really thought-provoking even though it is said in a humorous manner.
 Mahie Gill in a short role, looks sensuous and is responsible for bringing in some light moments as well.
 Her character is a fan of the actress Tabu and that has been brought through the posters in her room and the superhit song 'Ruk Ruk Ruk' playing on the stereo.